About public interest disclosures

 Disclosures to Council

-Disclosures should be made confidentially to a Protected Disclosures Officer or the Protected Disclosure Coordinator.
+Disclosures should be made confidentially to the Public Interest Disclosure Coordinator.

 All written correspondence, other than email, should be marked confidential, for the attention of the Public Interest Disclosure Coordinator and posted to Knox City Council, 511 Burwood Highway, Wantirna South 3152.